Emma (novel): Plot summary

-Emma decides that Jane and Mr. Dixon, Colonel Campbell's new son-in-law, are mutually attracted, and is the reason she arrived earlier than expected.
-She confides this to Frank, who met Jane and the Campbells at a holiday resort a year earlier; he apparently agrees with Emma.
-Suspicions are further fuelled when a pianoforte, sent by an anonymous benefactor, arrives for Jane.
-Emma feels herself falling in love with Frank, but it does not last to his second visit.
-The Eltons treat Harriet poorly, culminating with Mr. Elton publicly snubbing Harriet at the ball given by the Westons in May.
-Mr. Knightley, who had long refrained from dancing, gallantly asks Harriet to dance.
+Emma decides that Jane and Mr Dixon, Colonel Campbell's new son-in-law, are mutually attracted, and that is the reason she arrived earlier than expected.
+She confides this to Frank, who met Jane and the Campbells at Weymouth the previous year; he apparently agrees with Emma.
+Suspicions are further fuelled when a gifted piano, sent anonymously, arrives for Jane.
+Emma feels herself falling in love with Frank, but it does not last.
+The Eltons treat Harriet poorly, culminating in Mr Elton publicly snubbing Harriet at a ball.
+Mr Knightley, who normally refrained from dancing, gallantly asks Harriet to dance.
 The day after the ball, Frank brings Harriet to Hartfield, as she fainted after a rough encounter with local gypsies.
-Emma mistakes Harriet's gratitude to Frank as her being in love with him.
-Meanwhile, Mrs. Weston wonders if Mr. Knightley is attracted to Jane, but Emma dismisses the idea.
-When Mr. Knightley says he notices a connection between Jane and Frank, Emma disagrees, as Frank appears to be courting her instead.
-Frank arrives late to a gathering at Donwell in June, while Jane departs early.
-The next day at Box Hill, a local scenic spot, Frank and Emma are bantering when Emma, in jest, thoughtlessly insults Miss Bates.
+Emma mistakes Harriet's gratitude to Frank as Harriet being in love with him.
+Meanwhile, Mrs Weston wonders if Mr Knightley is attracted to Jane, but Emma dismisses the idea.
+When Mr Knightley says he notices a connection between Jane and Frank, Emma disagrees, as Frank appears to be courting her instead.
+Frank arrives late to a gathering at Donwell, while Jane departs early.
+The next day at Box Hill, a local scenic spot, Frank and Emma are joking when Emma thoughtlessly mocks Miss Bates's loquaciousness.

-When Mr. Knightley scolds Emma for insulting Miss Bates, she is ashamed.
-The next day, she visits Miss Bates to atone for her bad behaviour, impressing Mr. Knightley.
-During the visit, Emma learns that Jane accepted a governess position from one of Mrs. Elton's friends.
+When Mr Knightley scolds Emma for making fun of Miss Bates, she is ashamed.
+The next day, she visits Miss Bates to atone for her bad behaviour, impressing Mr Knightley.
+During the visit, Emma learns that Jane has accepted a governess position from one of Mrs Elton's friends.
 Jane becomes ill and refuses to see Emma or receive her gifts.
 Meanwhile, Frank has been visiting his aunt, who dies soon after his arrival.
-Now he and Jane reveal to the Westons that they have been secretly engaged since autumn, but Frank knew his aunt would disapprove of the match.
+He and Jane reveal to the Westons that they have been secretly engaged since autumn, but Frank knew his aunt would disapprove of the match.
 Maintaining the secrecy strained the conscientious Jane and caused the couple to quarrel, with Jane ending the engagement.
-Frank's easygoing uncle readily gives his blessing to the match.
-The engagement is made public, leaving Emma chagrined to discover that she had been so wrong.
+Frank's easy-going uncle readily gives his blessing to the match.
+The engagement is made public, leaving Emma annoyed to discover that she had been so wrong.

-Emma believes Frank's engagement will devastate Harriet, but instead, Harriet says she loves Mr. Knightley, and though she knows the match is too unequal, Emma's encouragement and Mr. Knightley's kindness have given her hope.
-Emma is startled and realises that she is also in love with Mr. Knightley.
-Mr. Knightley returns to console Emma from Frank and Jane's engagement, thinking her heartbroken.
+Emma believes Frank's engagement will devastate Harriet, but instead, Harriet says she loves Mr Knightley, and though she knows the match is too unequal, Emma's encouragement and Mr Knightley's kindness have given her hope.
+Emma is startled and realises that she is also in love with Mr Knightley.
+Mr Knightley returns to console Emma about Frank and Jane's engagement, thinking her heartbroken.
 When she admits her foolishness, he proposes, and she accepts.
 Harriet accepts Robert Martin's second proposal, and they are the first couple to marry.
 Jane and Emma reconcile, and Frank and Jane visit the Westons.
 Once the mourning period for Frank's aunt ends, they will marry.
-Before the end of November, Emma and Mr. Knightley are married with the prospect of "perfect happiness."
+Before the end of November, Emma and Mr Knightley are married with the prospect of "perfect happiness."
+They will live at Hartfield with Mr Woodhouse.